 Multiple sources and books will only bring more confusion than knowledge.
 Don’t get allured by multiple books that your friends might be referring to.

-As discussed earlier, one year is required to prepare better for UPSC.
-A year-long time is enough to make you lose motivation at times.
-The only thing that will help you is focusing on your study plan and don’t let your zeal die in the process.
+As discussed earlier, at least one year is required to prepare better for UPSC.
+Such a long time is enough to make you lose motivation at times.
+The only thing that will help you is focusing on your study plan and not letting your zeal die in the process.

-That is why four hours are suggested as the ideal scenario to study to make you retain better and can increase focus.
+That is why, a minimum of four hours a day are suggested as the ideal scenario to study to make you retain better and can increase focus.
 Remember, the quantity of hours doesn’t matter but the quality of study does.

 The right method is the one that doesn’t exhaust you, both mentally and physically.
 On this long journey, you should not get away from your friends and society.
 Life in isolation will not benefit you.